turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 ### Return Values

 When we call a method on an object, we expect something to be returned to us.
-For example, if I ask some "What is your name?", I would expect for them to respond with a name.
+For example, if I ask someone "What is your name?", I would expect for them to respond with a name.

 Right now, when we call `refrigerator_1.color`, we get `nil`, which in Ruby means nothingness.
 This is because our method is empty.
 This is what an empty method looks like: